 Pulmonary Hypertension (PH)

-PH is a common complication of chronic lung diseases including IPF or COPD.
+PH is a common complication of chronic lung diseases including IPF.

 PH can also be associated with cardiovascular conditions such as left-heart disease or appear completely own its own.